lukiffer/haiku/README.md

 The `watch` command will watch the `src/**/*` glob pattern, rebuild the package on changes, and call the `deploy.sh` script.

 The deployment script makes some assumptions that you have key-based SSH authentication.
-It also assumes the destination directory to be `/home/homeassistant/.homeassistant/www/haiku` You can customize this script as necessary.
+It also assumes the destination directory to be `/home/homeassistant/.homeassistant/www/haiku`

+You can call the `deploy.sh` script with the following arguments to customize these options:

+- `--ssh-port` - the port over which SSH (rsync) traffic will occur
+- `--ssh-user` - the username used to connect to the Home Assistant server via SSH
+- `--ssh-host` - the hostname (or IP address) of the Home Assistant server
+- `--haiku-path` - the full path from which Haiku will be served by Home Assistant

 ### Contributing